pqnelson/pqnelson.github.com/_posts/2020-03-27-automated-theorem-provers.md

 This is the schematic idea underlying automated theorem provers, more or less.
 There are variations on this theme.
-Sometimes there is no clear cut distiction between the proof engine and the checker, they're blurred into a giant monolothic program.
+Sometimes there is no clear cut distinction between the proof engine and the checker, they're blurred into a giant monolithic program.

 I drew these terminological distinctions from: